-Finally, the unbelievably lively celebrity cookbook author, Tess Masters, has bottled her energy and recipe prowess into a gorgeous new app: The Blender Girl Smoothies.
-And she was kind enough to let us have a sample taste with the Chai Tai Smoothie recipe below (actually, there are five more sample recipes, too – read on!).
+Finally, the unbelievably lively celebrity cookbook author, Tess Masters, has bottled her energy and recipe prowess into a gorgeous app, The Blender Girl Smoothies.
+And she was kind enough to let us have a sample taste with the vegan chai smoothie recipe below.
+It’s nutritious, plant-based, and of course dairy-free, but also positively delicious.

 Photo by Erin Kunkel from The Blender Girl Smoothies app © Tess Masters, copyright (c) 2014.
 Published by Ten Speed Press, an imprint of Random House LLC.